dotnet/roslyn/docs/features/incremental-generators.md

 Given this, when at all possible, it is recommended to use attributes to drive source generators, rather than other syntax constructs.
-Real world testing has indicated this approach can be 99x more efficient than `CreateSyntaxProvider`, even when the generator is otherwise not well-behaved.
+Real world testing has indicated this approach is usually 99x more efficient than `CreateSyntaxProvider`, even when the generator is otherwise not well-behaved; some pathological scenarios are even more efficient than that.

 Attributes are provided by the user as the fully-qualified metadata name, without the assembly name portion.
 For example, given the C# type `My.Namespace.MyAttribute<T>`,